latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 	Let's start with ambiguity: suppose that we accessed and modified a prototype, of which there are already some instances were created and exist.
 Should it affect them, or not?
-Maybe it should only affect new object, created _after_ the modification?
-Hope that ECMA standard clarifies this, but it's __slippery__.
+Maybe it should only affect new objects, created _after_ the modification?
+Hope that ECMA standard clarifies this, but it's slippery...

 	Now the logic contradiction.
 Look, there are fundamentally two ways to represent classes: create and keep them as a real objects (instances), which are _just used as_ prototypes, and clone them whenever we need another copy (instance);
 	or classes are purely virtual, i.e. don't exist as objects, and whenever you want to instantiate it, a new object is created, using a class as a description of _how_ to create it.
 That's how C++ works, and it consumes less memory, as there's no need to keep prototypes as actual objects in memory.
-However, first way is more powerful. __Now__, classes in JS try to represent virtual classes, like C++ way.
-It naturally makes it impossible to modify a prototype, and a need for "static" functions (just like in C++ or Java) arises. __But then JS designers introduce prototypes!__ The prototype _is_ a real object in terms of memory consumtion, and so invalidates all the benefits of keeping a class virtual.
+However, first way is more powerful.
+Now, classes in JS try to represent virtual classes, the C++ way.
+This naturally makes it impossible to modify a prototype, and a need for "static" functions (just like in C++ or Java) arises. __But then, JS designers introduced prototypes!__ The prototype _is_ a real object in terms of memory consumtion, and so invalidates all the benefits of keeping a class virtual.
 	__But then, the class scope itself could have been made a prototype__, i.e. a real actual object.
 Then there would be no need to access it's methods from a class directly via .prototype, and there would be no need for static functions, as they all will be equal, the same functions can be either called as static functions of a class, or methods of an instance.
-	__The `.prototype` construct in JavaScript is totally redundant concept.`
+	__Thus, the `.prototype` construct in JavaScript is totally redundant and logically self-contradictory concept.__

 4. Inheritance, not multiple, but single inheritance, is possible with "extends" keyword: